PlayMakers Laboratory Celebrating the power of children's imaginations since 1997

 Events and Announcements

-PlayMakers Laboratory will extend its popular online revue That’s Weird, Grandma: House Par-Tay through December 28, 2020, featuring a creative line-up of stories written by elementary school students, adapted and performed by PML’s professional actors.
+PlayMakers Laboratory will extend its popular online revue That’s Weird, Grandma: House Par-Tay, featuring a creative line-up of stories written by elementary school students, adapted and performed by PML’s professional actors.

-That’s Weird, Grandma: House Par-Tay streams Mondays at 8 pm CT via Patreon, with a completely new show released each week.
+That’s Weird, Grandma: House Par-Tay streaming Mondays at 8 pm CT on Patreon, with a completely new show released each week.
 Tickets ($2 - $4 subscriptions) are currently available at playmakerslab.org.

 During these uncertain times we want to bring comfort by sharing the voices of budding minds.
 PlayMakers Lab is thrilled to help young students create stories right at home.
 Click the button below for online learning resources, writing prompts, story adaptations, live workshops, and fresh digital content on Facebook.